scotthaleen/log-aggregator/README.md

 ## Log Aggregator Server

-Log Aggregator Server is fairly simple, it's primary responsiblity is receiving log data from the log forwarder and persisting to a key value store.
+Log Aggregator Server is fairly simple, it's primary responsibility is receiving log data from the log forwarder and persisting to a key value store.
 It builds a composite key of "host+file+line" and a value of the content on that line.
-This allows for immutable and evenntually consitent logs.
-If duplicate data is received it is simpily overwritten.
+This allows for immutable and eventually consistent logs.
+If duplicate data is received it is simply overwritten.
 If data is missing the log forwarder can resend the entire file data with out worries of duplications.

 For the purpose of a prototype the server also serves the log data back.
 These would ideally be 2 different servers in a production environment to allow independent scaling of Reads and Writes.
 Since the log aggregator server is mainly